Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 }
 ```

-> **_Tip_:** There's also an overload of `addVTable(...).forInterface()` method with `request_slot_t` tag parameter which returns a `Slot` object.
+> **_Tip_:** There's also an overload of `addVTable(...).forInterface()` method with `return_slot_t` tag parameter which returns a `Slot` object.
 The slot is a simple RAII-based handle of the associated vtable registration.
 As long as you keep the slot object, the vtable registration is active.
 When you let go of the slot, the vtable is automatically removed from the D-Bus object.
 This gives you the ability to implement "dynamic" D-Bus object API that is addable as well as removable at any time during object lifetime.

 > **_Note_:** A D-Bus object can have any number of vtables attached to it.
 Even a D-Bus interface of an object can have multiple vtables attached to it.